LOCAL INVESTIGATIONS

 • Like a great source or a smoking gun document, the creation of an investigative editing corps will help the next generation of investigative reporters break the stories critical to the health of American democracy.
 Because, as the great editor, John Carroll liked to say, in a democratic society there is no mightier sword than the written word.

-Vernon Loeb, executive editor of Inside Climate News
+Vernon Loeb, executive editor, Inside Climate News

 • The hands-on mentorship I received from Investigative Editing Corp transformed me from a journalist into an investigative reporter...
 I’m no longer the same person I was – I am more capable of delivering impactful journalism, and I am more motivated than ever to go for it.